Help build local AI with no API token caps.

 Mac-native local foundation

-Notarized DMG, seven model tiers, local chat, sessions, downloads, memory, project context, research, vision, and Pro unlock.
+Notarized DMG, seven model tiers, local chat, sessions, downloads, memory, project context, research, vision, and Pro upgrade.

 ● Live beta